sruthi-bopparthi/waph-bopparsr/Hackathon/Hacakthon2/README.md

 3) Display the Database Schema

 - Used advanced SQL injection techniques to exploit vulnerabilities and gain unauthorized access.
-- Formulating SQL queries that fetch the entire database schema, including tables and columns.
+- Formulating SQL queries that fetch the database schema, including its tables data and columns data.

 ```
 id: 1 UNION SELECT "bopparsr", table_name, column_name FROM information_schema.columns